robclewley/aping-pong-jupclient/README.md

 The server will sleep when not used for extended periods, but it lives [here](https://aping-pong.herokuapp.com/) and you can wake it up by visiting the URL or using the `wakeupserver` API endpoint (see below).

-Read more about the background for the game on [my blog](https://robclewley.github.io/2019/01/10/pong-via-api-=-aping-pong).
+Read more about the rationale for the game on [my blog](https://robclewley.github.io/2019/01/10/pong-via-api-=-aping-pong).

 ## An example Jupyter game client runnable in binder